microsoft/nni/src/sdk/pynni/nni/README.md

 Batch allows users to simply provide several configurations (i.e., choices of hyper-parameters) for their trial code.
 After finishing all the configurations, the experiment is done.

-**SMAC**

-[SMAC][4] is based on Sequential Model-Based Optimization (SMBO).
-It adapts the most prominent previously used model class (Gaussian stochastic process models) and introduces the model class of random forests to SMBO, in order to handle categorical parameters.
-The SMAC supported by nni is a wrapper on [the SMAC3 github repo][5].

-Note that SMAC only supports a subset of the types in [search space spec](../../../../docs/SearchSpaceSpec.md), including `choice`, `randint`, `uniform`, `loguniform`, `quniform(q=1)`.

-**Batch**

-Batch allows users to simply provide several configurations (i.e., choices of hyper-parameters) for their trial code.
-After finishing all the configurations, the experiment is done.

  ## 2. How to use the tuner algorithm in NNI?